Must you be thinking about landscape compositions at home and that too practice? This guy needs some rest!

 That’s what I define; it varies from person to person and experience level.

-7 Simple Landscape Compositions which you can start practicing from Home
+7 Simple Landscape Compositions, which you can start practicing at Home

-This is truly based on acquiring skills at home. i.e. you must simply focus on skillset and then you can apply in the outer world.
+That gets genuinely based on acquiring skills at home. i.e., you must focus on a skillset and apply it in the outer world.

 1. Rule of Third

 You must have heard about the Rule of Thirds several times.
-It can be applied in a photo composition in two ways –
+Rule of the third can apply it in a photo composition in two ways –

 A. At the time of the shoot

-I would mainly say to focus on the rule during the point of the shoot because the minimal effort in post-processing is good.
-During this period make your mind so trained that in a minute it gives direction that to apply the Rule of Thirds.
+I would mainly say to focus on the Rule during the shoot because the minimal effort in post-processing is reasonable.
+During this period, make your mind so trained that it gives direction to apply the Rule of Thirds in a minute.

 B. At the time of post-processing

-During this phase of the time, you can crop and move the subject to any intersection point.
+You can crop and move the subject to any intersection point during this time phase.

-As you can see in the image above, I had composed the image with the Rule of thirds by using a tube light and wall clock.
+As you can see in the image above, I wrote the image with the Rule of thirds using a tube light and wall clock.

-The rule says that you should place the subject in which you would like to highlight the importance at any of the four intersections.
+The Rule says that you should place the subject where you would like to highlight the importance at any four intersections.